MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-customize-visuals.md

 :::image type="content" source="media/dashboard-customize-visuals/multistat.png" alt-text="multi stat visual type":::

 The multi stat visual shows multiple stat cards in a group using a single query result.
-This requires 2 columns, one for label and the other for value.
-Users can use visual formatting option to customize the the output layout for display in dashboard by selecting the number of rows and columns.
-In addition to being more convenient, this will reduce cluster load where customers are using similar queries to build multiple stats.
+This requires 2 columns, one for the label and the other for the value.
+Users can use a visual formatting option to customize the the output layout for display by selecting the number of rows and columns.
+In addition to being more convenient, this formatting option will reduce cluster load where customers are using similar queries to build multiple stats.

 ### Pie chart